SkyfireGamez/The-Backrooms-All-Seeing-Datablobs/README.md

 </p>

 # 📦 TheBackroomsAllSeeing — Complete DataBlob Archive (April 2022)
+### NOTE: The only empty datablob so far is Main-Menu.
+Also i've made an archive and have uploaded it to this GitHub Page, enjoy!

 A complete collection of **every subroom DataBlob** from the April 2022 era of
 **TheBackroomsAllSeeing**.